Quaternion-Domain Super MDS for Robust 3D Localization: Conclusion

-We now turn our attention to a more practical scenario in which missing data results in a sparse \ac{GEK} matrix.
+We now turn our attention to a practical scenario in which missing data results in a sparse \ac{GEK} matrix.
 In \textbf{Scenario I}, since the \ac{SMDS} algorithm is initially employed for data supplementation, an effective performance comparison involving matrix completion is not feasible; therefore, this subsection focuses on \textbf{Scenario II}.

 In our setup, $30\%$ of the entries in both the real-domain \ac{GEK} matrix $\bm{K}_{\mathrm{r}}$ and the quaternion-domain \ac{GEK} matrix $\bm{K}_{\mathrm{q}}$ are randomly removed, while preserving matrix symmetry.
-For \ac{SMDS}, the incomplete real-domain \ac{GEK} matrix is first completed using the low-rank matrix completion method described in~\cite{shabat2012}, followed by execution of the \ac{SMDS} algorithm.
-For \ac{QD-SMDS}, the incomplete quaternion-domain \ac{GEK} matrix is first decomposed into two complex matrices, each of which is individually completed using the same low-rank matrix completion method.
+For \ac{SMDS}, the incomplete real-domain \ac{GEK} matrix is first completed using {the \ac{IZMA}} algorithm described in~\cite{shabat2012}, followed by execution of the \ac{SMDS} algorithm. { The completion algorithm is terminated when both the reconstruction error on observed entries, and the update of the nuclear-norm threshold parameter $\lambda$ become smaller than 0.01. } For \ac{QD-SMDS}, the incomplete quaternion-domain \ac{GEK} matrix is first decomposed into two complex matrices, each of which is individually completed using the same low-rank matrix completion method.
 These are then recombined into a single quaternion matrix, after which the \ac{QD-SMDS} algorithm is executed.

-Fig. \ref{fig:ImcompleteData_scnearioII} shows the localization accuracy comparison between \ac{SMDS} and \ac{QD-SMDS} in \textbf{Scenario II} under missing data conditions.
+Fig. \ref{fig:ImcompleteData_scnearioII} shows the localization accuracy comparison { in terms of the average estimation error} between \ac{SMDS} and \ac{QD-SMDS} in \textbf{Scenario II} under missing data conditions.
 As observed, when the angle error is small (\textit{e.g.}, $\epsilon = 10^\circ$ and $20^\circ$), \ac{SMDS} still yields the best performance, although the gap between \ac{SMDS} and \ac{QD-SMDS} is negligible.
 In contrast, as the angle error increases, \ac{QD-SMDS} significantly outperforms \ac{SMDS}, with the performance gap becoming even more pronounced than in the case without missing data.

 This improvement is attributed to the lower rank of the quaternion-domain \ac{GEK} matrix compared to the real-domain one.
 Since low-rank structures are more favorable for matrix completion, \ac{QD-SMDS} benefits from improved recovery accuracy, which directly enhances localization performance under larger angle errors.

 Based on the numerical results and the computational effort involved, the \ac{SMDS} algorithm is preferable in scenarios with relatively small angle errors.
 In contrast, \ac{QD-SMDS} is more suitable when angle errors are large.
 Moreover, the supplementary azimuth and elevation angle information obtained from planar antenna arrays becomes increasingly critical as the angle error escalates.
 Additionally, in the presence of partial angle information loss, \ac{QD-SMDS} remains effective regardless of the angle error magnitude, demonstrating its robustness to missing data.